RoyZhang7/DP-messaging-nfv/README.md

 Looking to finish one of the directions of new privacy protocol, then we will publish a paper.

 ---
-The testing enviorment is on [CloudLab](https://cloudlab.us/), to which we specially want to say THANK YOU!
+The code is not up to date.
+We are going to publish a paper this year, and will release code then.